 About Ann Roecker

 Ann Roecker is a graduate of the University of Missouri School of Journalism.
-She has worked as a newspaper reporter, award-winning book and publications editor, and certified fundraising executive advancing not-for-profit missions.
-She has worked with young adult Christian ministries at Stanford University, University of Colorado, and Central Philippine University, and in an East Los Angeles African American church.
+She has worked as a newspaper reporter, award-winning book and publications editor, and fundraising/marketing consultant.
+She never intended to write Christian apologetics fiction for teens and young adults, even though she loves to write, loves apologetics, and has loved working with teens and young adults in churches and campus ministries at Stanford University, University of Colorado, and Central Philippine University.
+But The Revelation of Emery Audubon showed up one morning and has taken her on a big adventure ever since.

-Ann speaks in classrooms and at conferences via Zoom or live.
-Check out Resources or contact Ann to learn more. www.annroecker.com/contact
+Check out Resources or contact Ann to learn more. www.annroecker.com/resources www.annroecker.com/contact

 Three Fun Facts About Ann

-- Famous storytellers have graced Ann’s life from an early age, beginning with Chester Gould, creator of the iconic Dick Tracy comic strip.
-Gould named Dick Tracy’s police chief Pat Patton after Ann’s grandfather.
+- Famous storytellers have graced Ann’s life from an early age, beginning with Chester Gould, creator of the Dick Tracy comic strip.
+Gould named Dick Tracy’s police chief Pat Patton, after Ann’s grandfather.
 Gould and Patton were friends and fellow artists at the Chicago Daily News.

 - While working for a faith-based publisher early in her career, Ann was assigned to edit Josh McDowell’s More Evidence That Demands A Verdict.
 Josh McDowell was the first apologist to answer Ann’s own questions about God when she was a college student.